 Type of auditor's report issued: Unmodified

 Internal control over financial reporting:

 - Material weakness(es) identified?
 Yes X No

-- Significant deficiency(ies) identified that are not considered to be material weaknesses Yes X No
+Significant deficiency(ies) identified that are not considered to be material weaknesses Yes X No

 Noncompliance material to financial statements noted: Yes X No

 FEDERAL AWARDS

 Internal control over major programs:

 - Material weakness(es) identified?
 Yes X No

-- Significant deficiency(ies) identified that are not considered to be material weaknesses Yes X No
+Significant deficiency(ies) identified that are not considered to be material weaknesses Yes X No

 Type of auditor's report issued on compliance for major programs: Unmodified

-Any audit findings disclosed that are required
+Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
+Yes X No

 Identification of major programs: